JesusCotlamee/pixee-actions/README.md

 The composite action combines the file upload and analysis trigger functionalities into one, streamlining and automating the analysis process within your development workflow.

-## Usage

-These actions can be incorporated into your workflows using the `uses` clause, passing the necessary inputs and secrets.

 ## Examples

 For easy integration, check out the examples folder for ready-to-use workflow configurations: